6

 1

 • The host_key acceptance is a local prompt done before connection.
 Long strory short: no, you can't have interactive ssh sessions inside ansible.
 At best you can have prompts before a play starts (vars_prompt play section) or during run (prompt module).
-Jan 17, 2020 at 16:32
+Commented Jan 17, 2020 at 16:32

 3 Answers 3

-You could try ansinble-console
+You could try ansible-console {inventory-host-name}

 It mostly feels like you just have a shell open, unless you use and ansible task name as your command, in which case prefixing it with shell <whatever you wanted to run> should work.